 Equity release can be used for a huge variety of purposes.
 In fact, you can choose exactly how you wish to use the money.
 While some people use the funds to treat themselves to a car or luxury holiday, the majority of home owners release equity to pay for home improvements such as a new kitchen or bathroom, perhaps adapting it to make life easier through old age.

 Others gift the money to their children or grandchildren, perhaps to pay school or university fees, or to help the next generation to get a foot on the property ladder.

 Alternatively, you can draw down the money as income to make life that bit easier financially, perhaps supplementing other retirement income, managing debt or repaying a mortgage, or paying for long-term care.

 Equity release is fast becoming a popular and sensible financial planning tool for many home owners.
-Did you know that in the first 6 months of last year, UK home owners released an incredible £1.7 billion from their properties?
+Did you know that in 2021, UK home owners released an incredible £4.3 billion from their properties?

 If you are considering doing the same, it is highly recommended that you seek professional advice before you sign on the dotted line.
 John Whyte is your friendly, independent equity release broker operating throughout the UK.
 For an initial free, no obligation discussion or meeting, please get in touch.